robotoss/filament-flutter/README.md

 ## Features

-- Render 3D model with HDR
+- Render 3D model with IBL

 Many thanks to the filament team for this.
 You can always check out filament in the original [repository]('https://github.com/google/filament')